What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

+Seizing the classical remainder of this logic results in the ``folding'' or ``merging'' of the non-separable observables $a_1$-$b_1$ as well as $a_7$-$b_7$ by identifying those pairs, respectively.
+As~a result also the two contexts $\{ a_1,c,b_7\}$ as well as $\{a_7,c,b_1\}$ merge and fold into each other, leaving a structure depicted in Figure~\ref{2020-f-clr-SpeckerBugCombo}.
+Formally, such a structure is obtained in two steps: (i) by enumerating all two-valued states on the original (non-classical) logic; followed by (ii) an inverse reconstruction of the classical partition logic resulting from the set of two-valued states obtained in step~(i).

-As every algebra imbeddable in a Boolean algebra must have a separating set of two valued states, this logic is no longer ``classical'' in the sense of ``homomorphically (structure-preserving) imbeddable.''
-Nevertheless, two-valued states can still exist.
+Embeddability: As every algebra embeddable in a Boolean algebra must have a separating set of two-valued states~(Theorem~0 in \cite{kochen1}), this logic is no longer ``classical'' in the sense of ``homomorphically (structure-preserving) imbeddable''.
+Nevertheless, there may still exist ``plenty'' of two-valued states--indeed, of them.
 It is just that these states can no longer differentiate between the pairs of atoms $(a_1,b_1)$ as well as $(a_7,b_7)$.
 Partition logics and their generalized urn or finite automata models fail to reproduce two linked Specker bug logics resulting in a Kochen-Specker $\Gamma_3$ logic even at this stage.
-Of course, the situation will become more dramatic with the non-existence of any kind of two-valued state (interpretable as truth assignment) on certain logics associate with quantum propositions.
+Of course, the situation will become more dramatic with the non-existence of any kind of two-valued state (interpretable as truth assignment) on certain logics associated with quantum~propositions.

-Complementarity and non-distributivity is not enough to characterize logics which do not have a quasi-classical (partition logical, set theoretical) interpretation.
-While in a certain, graph coloring sense the ``richness/scarcity'' and the {\em ``number'' of two-valued homomorphisms''} yields insights into the old problem of the structural property~\cite{Cooke-1983} by separating quasi-classical from quantum logics, the problem of finding smaller, maybe minimal, subsets of graphs with a non-separating set of two-valued states still remains an open challenge.

-The ``true implies true'' rule is associated with {\em chromatic separability}; in particular, with the impossibility to separate two atoms $a_7$ and $b_7$ with less than four colors.
-A proof is presented in Fig.~\ref{2017-b-f-twobugschromaticsep}.
+Chromatic inseparability: The ``true implies true'' rule is associated with chromatic separability; in particular, with the impossibility to separate two atoms $a_7$ and $b_7$ with less than four colors.
+A proof is presented in~(Figure~12.4 in \cite{svozil-2016-pu-book}).
 That chromatic separability on the unit sphere requires 4 colors is implicit in Refs.~\cite{godsil-zaks,havlicek-2000}.